zapier/zapier-platform/packages/cli/README.md

 > Note: If you log into Zapier via the single sign-on (Google, Facebook, or Microsoft), you may not have a Zapier password.
 If that's the case, you'll need to generate a deploy key, go to [your Zapier developer account here](https://developer.zapier.com/partner-settings/deploy-keys/) and create/copy a key, then run ```zapier login``` command with the --sso flag.

 Your Zapier CLI should be installed and ready to go at this point.
 Next up, we'll create our first app!
+> Note: When you run `zapier init`, you'll be presented with a list of templates to start with.
+Pick the one that matches a feature you'll need (such as "dynamic-dropdown" for an integration with [dynamic dropdown fields](#dynamic-dropdowns)), or select "minimal" for an integration with only the essentials.
+[View more example apps here](https://github.com/zapier/zapier-platform/tree/main/example-apps).

 ```bash
 # create a directory with the minimum required files